Don’t miss out on news and updates about the Taber Pheasant Festival. Subscribe to our newsletter today!

 Is there a fee for the Novice Shoot?

-The event is free; however, we do require a $30 deposit to hold your spot.
+The event is free; however, we do require a $50 deposit to hold your spot.
 This deposit is returned to you when you show up for the event.
-If you register and need to cancel, please let us know so we can fill the spot.
+If you register and need to cancel, please let us know prior to October 10, so we can fill the spot.
 About 1 week prior to the event, we will send you an information email with more details on location and things to know.
 Please check your spam/junk email in case our email gets redirected.
 When registering, please use an email address you use/check frequently.
+Please see question: "Who can participate in the Novice Shoot" for policy information.

 Do I need previous firearms training to participate in the Novice Shoot?